Ana Rita Vaz

 Invited Assistant Professor, Department of Biochemistry and Human Biology, FFULisboa

 Faculdade de Farmácia, Universidade de Lisboa — Av.
 Prof. Gama Pinto, 1649-003 Lisboa, Portugal

-Ana’s research aims to dissect the mechanisms underlying glia response and interplay with neurons in neurodegenerative diseases, namely ALS and AD.
-She is involved in the isolation of microvesicles and exosomes from different models (microglia, astrocyte primary cultures, motor neuron, microglia cell lines and iPSCs-derived neurons and astrocytes), and in their characterization (NTA, microRNA profiling).
-She is also interested in evaluating inflammatory mediators in monocultures, co-cultures and brain/ spinal cord from transgenic mice.
+Ana research focus on the mechanisms underlying glia response and interplay with neurons in neurodegenerative diseases, namely ALS and AD.
+She is involved in the isolation of microvesicles and exosomes from different models (microglia, astrocyte primary cultures, motor neuron, microglia cell lines and iPSCs-derived neurons and astrocytes), and in their characterization (NTA, protein/ gene/ microRNA profile).
+She is also interested in evaluating inflammatory mediators in monocultures, co-cultures and brain/ spinal cord from ALS mice model.

 Cunha C, Santos C, Gomes C, Fernandes A, Correia AM, Sebastião AM, Vaz AR, Brites D. Downregulated Glia Interplay and Increased miRNA-155 as Promising Markers to Track ALS at an Early Stage.
-Mol Neurobiol 2017 Jun 13.
-[Epub ahead of print].
+Mol Neurobiol 2018; 55: 4207-4224.

 Pinto S, Cunha C, Barbosa M, Vaz AR, Brites D. Exosomes from NSC-34 Cells Transfected with hSOD1-G93A Are Enriched in miR-124 and Drive Alterations in Microglia Phenotype.
 Front Neurosci 2017; 11: 273.